razorkam/schleiermacher/README.md

 # schleiermacher
-Schleiermacher is an automatic source code plagiarism detection tool
+Schleiermacher is an automatic source code plagiarism detection tool.

 It's using Needleman-Wunsch DP algorithm to compute plagiarism coefficient of two source code snippets.
 The main idea is to define